 Usually the looping path at Chimney Rock is overrun by blooming wildflowers from the end of April through early summer.
 After the rains of Spring, flowers can't wait to enjoy the sunshine.
 Poppies, lupines, mission bells, sagebrush, buttercups, coast fiddlenecks...the list is endless, and with so many regions of various types (marshland, grassland, redwoods, etc.) to investigate, you surely won't get to see them all, but it'll be fun trying!

-Yoga Toes is a cozy studio located in Point Reyes Station and classes are given by independent yoga teachers in the area, or just bring your mat to a secluded area of the Resort in the bright sun or during sunset while the shore birds bob in the bay.
+Point Reyes Yoga is a cozy studio located in Point Reyes Station and classes are given by independent yoga teachers in the area, or just bring your mat to a secluded area of the Resort in the bright sun or during sunset while the shore birds bob in the bay.

 Spirit Rock Meditation Center is located in San Geronimo Valley, just minutes away, and offers classes, lectures, and guided meditation for those interested in Buddhist thought and practice.
 Additionally, the Green Gulch Zen Center is about 30 minutes south of the Resort on Highway One, for those seeking more of a "retreat" experience.